Runtime Application Self Protection Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Runtime Application Self Protection Market Analysis by Mordor Intelligence

-The Runtime Application Self Protection market size stood at USD 2.02 billion in 2025 and is forecast to reach USD 7.17 billion by 2030, advancing at a 28.82% CAGR.
+Runtime Application Self Protection market size in 2026 is estimated at USD 2.59 billion, growing from 2025 value of USD 2.02 billion with 2031 projections showing USD 8.88 billion, growing at 27.96% CAGR over 2026-2031.
 Growth reflects the need to embed security inside running code as perimeter controls struggle against zero-day exploits and API-focused attacks.
 Regulatory pressure from NIS2 in the European Union and updated CISA directives in the United States is accelerating budget re-allocation toward in-process security controls that deliver immediate threat response.
 Cloud-native and serverless adoption increases the number of short-lived workloads, which raises demand for agent-level protection that follows the code, not the infrastructure.
 Vendors are responding with acquisitions that fold runtime protection into broader platform offerings, while early investment in eBPF and Application Detection Response hints at the next wave of competitive differentiation.

 Key Report Takeaways